This is a blog about music, photography, history, and culture.

 Some lead backwards and some forward,

-but they all link to an amazing fabric of time.
+but they all weave into an amazing fabric of time.

 That's why I keep alert when I'm in my time machine.

-You never know when you might meet someone you know.
+You never know when you might meet an old friend.

 This is my contribution to Sepia Saturday